Photo:

 1. Pasado’s Safe Haven

-Visit: Just an hour outside of Seattle, this 85-acre property lives up to its namesake as a “safe haven” for more than 200 dogs, cats and other domesticated animals.
-Book a visit to the sanctuary, generally available Saturdays, and a guide will lead your family on a tour, introduce you to resident animals and answer lots of questions.
+Visit: Just an hour’s drive outside of Seattle, this 85-acre property lives up to its name as a “safe haven” for more than 200 dogs, cats and other domesticated animals.
+Book a visit to the sanctuary, generally offered on Saturdays, and a guide will lead your family on a tour, introduce you to resident animals and answer lots of questions.
 Book visits at the link above; tours cost $15 per person; kids ages 4 and younger are free.

 Pasado’s offers several opportunities for the young animal lovers in your life to get involved.

-Learn: Pasado’s has age-appropriate supplemental lesson plans and field trip opportunities for preschool through grade 5 students.
+Learn: Pasado’s has age-appropriate supplemental lesson plans and field trip opportunities for preschool–grade 5 students.
 If you’re looking for creative ways to get your child to write more, encourage them to send a letter to an animal pen pal through Pasado’s internationally recognized pen pal program — and they might just get an answer.

 Adopt: If you’re considering adding a new family member to your home, you can adopt a pet through Pasado’s Safe Haven.
 Though not the simplest way to support animals in need, it’s definitely the most life-changing.
-Adopting a pet encourages empathy and responsibility in children, and provides a safe and stable home to a rescued animal, opening up additional space to other animals in need of help.
+Adopting a pet encourages empathy and responsibility in children while providing a safe and stable home to a rescued animal and opening up additional space to other animals in need of help.
 Not quite ready to commit?
 Consider fostering.
 Dogs, cats and even farm animals are available to foster or adopt.

 Support: There are several ways to give to Pasado’s.
-You can donate online, sponsor an animal, stock items on their animal wish list and more.
-Or, you can volunteer on-site.
-Volunteer opportunities are available for youths ages 12 and older (volunteers ages 12–15 must volunteer alongside a legal guardian).
+You can donate online, sponsor an animal, stock items on its animal wish list and more.
+Or, you can volunteer on site.
+Volunteer opportunities are available for youths ages 12 and older.
+(Volunteers ages 12–15 must volunteer alongside a legal guardian.)

 2. Sammamish Animal Sanctuary

-Visit: A local favorite of families, Sammamish Animal Sanctuary has, until recently, operated out of the home of local residents Don and Diane Gockel.
-After eight years, the sanctuary has moved to Renton, and on June 1, it will open up its new facility for visits!
-SAS is booking tours several days a week, and if your kids are ready to dive in, sign them up for the summer day camp, taking place at the new sanctuary.
-Summer camps run three mornings per week, and kids ages 4–12 are welcome.
-Camps run June 27–Aug.
-24.
+Visit: A favorite of local families, Sammamish Animal Sanctuary (SAS) opened in its new Renton facility for visits in 2022.
+The sanctuary offers tours several days a week, and if your kids are ready to dive in, sign them up for the summer day camp.
+Summer camp sessions run three mornings per week this summer (June 26–Aug.
+25), and kids ages 4–12 are welcome.

 Support: There are several ways to support Sammamish Animal Sanctuary.
-You can donate directly to the facility, help fund its new location, add them as an option to your Amazon Smile account or supply items on the wish list.
-You can also purchase children’s books authored by sanctuary founder Diane Gockel.
-Titles in her rescue series include "Al the Alpaca" and "Bella Saves the Farm."
+You can donate directly to the facility or supply items on the sanctuary’s wish list.
+You can also purchase children’s books written by sanctuary founder Diane Gockel.
+Titles in her rescue series include “Al the Alpaca” and “Bella Saves the Farm.”
 All proceeds support the sanctuary.

 Got more time on your hands than cash?
 You can also volunteer with SAS.
 Animal-loving teens ages 16 and older can get their hands dirty helping animals in need.